puppetlabs/iac/_lifeofinternatpuppet/post_7.md

 How are you all doing this week?

-Well, these two weeks has been the busiest so far in my placement journey with Puppet in their Belfast office.
+Well, this week has been the busiest so far in my placement journey with Puppet in their Belfast office.

 I am sure you must be wondering what has kept me so busy?